AlvaRobert/KP.AdvancedCplusplus/index.md

 ```

 Example:

-+ arithmetic operator: + , -, *, /
+* arithmetic operator: + , -, *, /
-+ logical operator: && and ||
+* logical operator: && and ||
-+ pointer operator: & and *
+* pointer operator: & and *
-+ memory management operator: new, delete[ ]
+* memory management operator: new, delete[ ]
 ___
 ## Operator Overloading

-+ arithmetic operator such as + are already overloaded in C/C++ for diﬀerent built-in types:
+* arithmetic operator such as + are already overloaded in C/C++ for built-in types:

  ```c++
 int result = 3 + 4; // result = 7
  ```

-+ diﬀerent algorithms are used to compute different types of addition:
+* diﬀerent algorithms are used to compute different types of addition:

 ```c++
 2 / 3 //Integer division: Result is 0
 2.0 / 3.0 //Floating-point division: Result is 0.6666667
 ```
-+ different calls:
+* different calls:

 ```c++
 int main()